Updated 11 May 2026

 50 to 80%

 of employees who accept a counteroffer leave within 12 months anyway.
-The Wall Street Journal reported this range based on data from multiple recruiting firms, including Hays, Robert Half, and Michael Page.
+The Wall Street Journal reported this range based on data from multiple recruiting firms.

 38%

-of hiring managers say they perceive employees who accepted counteroffers as "less loyal" going forward.
-This can affect promotion decisions, high-visibility project assignments, and layoff vulnerability.
+of hiring managers say they perceive employees who accepted counteroffers as "less loyal" going forward, affecting promotion decisions and project assignments.

 $8,200

-is the average salary increase in a 2024 counteroffer, per Glassdoor.
-That sounds significant, but it typically brings employees to market rate, which is what they should have been earning already.
-The raise rarely addresses the underlying reasons for leaving.
+is the average salary increase in a 2024 counteroffer (Glassdoor).
+This typically brings employees to market rate, which is what they should have been earning already.

-When to consider a counteroffer: Only consider accepting if your primary reason for leaving was compensation AND you genuinely enjoy the role, team, and company culture.
-If management, growth opportunities, work-life balance, or company direction were factors, a raise will not solve those problems.
+When to consider: Only if your primary reason for leaving was compensation AND you genuinely enjoy the role, team, and company culture.
+If management, growth, or work-life balance were factors, a raise will not fix those.

-When to decline: If you already signed an offer letter elsewhere, it is unprofessional to renege.
-Beyond ethics, reneging on an accepted offer can get you blacklisted at the new company and damage your reputation in your industry.
+When to decline: If you already signed an offer elsewhere, it is unprofessional to renege.
 In tight-knit fields like finance, law, and tech, hiring managers talk to each other.

 What Happens After You Submit Your Notice